mark-summerfield/murmur/README.md

 | ------------ | -------- | ------------------------------------- |
 | `G(r,s,t)` | +4 or =t | If register r > register s, set PC to t (i.e., jump to t), else PC += 4|
 | `L(r,s,t)` | +4 or =t | If register r < register s, set PC to t (i.e., jump to t), else PC += 4|

+These are conveniences.
+See `eg/lt.urm` for a “less than” implementation implemented without any extensions.

 ### Simple Arithmetic Extensions